Best Castle Stays in Scotland

 image source: InverlochyCastlehotel.com

-A castle from the 19th century sounds like one I would love to take in, especially since the castles were the tallest buildings in the world at the time.
+A castle from the 19th century sounds like one I would love to visit, especially since castles were the tallest buildings in the world at the time.
 Scottish castles have a lot in common.
-However, the Inverlochy castle hotel stands out because of the setting: the estate is awe-inspiring.
+However, the Inverlochy Castle Hotel stands out because of the setting: the estate is awe-inspiring.
 The castle is right between a mountain backdrop and water.
 Just look at the photo above and see what I am talking about.

 Apart from being the most romantic spot you will see in a long while, the castle offers much more than just beautiful views.
 Look at these examples of a typical stay in the hotel.
 Plus, you need to make a booking for any as it only adds to the exclusivity we all love).